ericgarciaresearch/noaa_sedna/README.md

 (base) [userID@sedna currentDIR]$
 ```

 It is ok to do some light processes like navigation, listing, file organization, etc. However, you should NOT do any mid to heavy computations in the login node.
-You should instead either run a scricp, which will automatically grab and specified computing node, or you can login manually to a computing node (i.e. sdandard, medmem or himem nodes).
+You should instead either run a script, which will automatically grab a computing node, or you can login manually into a computing node (i.e. sdandard, medmem or himem nodes).

-The first thing is to see what interactive/computing nodes are available (idle):
+For manual login, the first thing is to see what interactive/computing nodes are available (idle):

 ```
 sinfo